Attendance and Punctuality

 If you have any questions about attendance or would like a copy of our Schools Attendance Policy please contact the school office or refer to the policy & leaflet section on this website.

-We look forward to continuing to work with all parents/carers to ensure that all of the children attending Bedmond School are able to reach their full potential.
+We look forward to continuing to work with all parents/carers to ensure that all of the children attending Bedmond Academy are able to reach their full potential.